 Where the Past Belongs

 She awoke early the next morning to the sound of an unfamiliar alarm clock.
 Slowly Madeline stretched, coming to stare at the locked bedroom door.
 The scent of freshly brewed coffee from the kitchen permeated the air, its aroma clearing the fog of drowsiness from her head.
 Tossing aside a blanket she didn’t remember getting the night before, she crawled lazily out of bed and walked toward the dresser to grab some clothes Levi said he’d placed there days ago.
-Without giving her attire much thought, she grabbed underclothes, the pair of jeans, and a what happened to be one of her most comfy t-shirts.
+Without giving her attire much thought, she grabbed underclothes, the pair of jeans, and what happened to be one of her most comfy t-shirts.
 Bringing it to her nose to smell the comforting fragrance of her own laundry detergent, she wondered how he knew it was one of her favorites.
-Perhaps it was the fact that frequent wear had made the fibers softer than her other shirts, but it would have been ridiculous for him to consider such a trivial thing, wouldn’t it?
+Perhaps it was the fact that frequent wearing had made the fibers softer than her other shirts, but it would have been ridiculous for him to consider such a trivial thing, wouldn’t it?

-“Cabinets above the fridge,” Levi called out from the living room as if reading her mind.
+“Above the fridge,” Levi called out from the living room as if reading her mind.

-There she found a bag of disposable cups with lids, similar to the kind the popular coffee shops around town would serve their own brews in.
+There she found a bag of disposable cups with lids, similar to the kind the trendy coffee shops around town would serve their own brews in.
 Pulling out a set of two, she walked over to the coffee maker and stood there with a dilemma.
 She honestly didn’t know how he made the coffee as good as he did.